Jerusalem artichoke: Cultivation and use

-Unlike most tubers, but in common with many other members of the Asteraceae (including the artichoke), Jerusalem artichoke tubers store their carbohydrate as inulin (not to be confused with insulin) rather than as starch.
+Unlike most tubers, but in common with many other members of the Asteraceae (including the artichoke), Jerusalem artichoke tubers store their carbohydrates as the polysaccharide inulin (not to be confused with the peptide insulin) rather than as starch.
 This has made them an important source of inulin used as a dietary fiber in food manufacturing.

 Jerusalem artichoke can propagate with seeds and tubers but the use of tubers leads to higher yields.
 For planting, the tubers are cut into pieces with three to five buds that are placed in 5–10 cm depth in the soil.
 Jerusalem artichoke has low nutrient requirements and needs less nitrogen than other energy crops.
 The competitiveness against weeds is high, making weed control easier but also making it harder to grow a different culture afterward, since some small tubers usually remain in the ground after harvest.
 The plant's high competitiveness may be due to allelopathic effects, high plant size, and rapid growth rate.

 Crop yields are high, typically 16–20 t/ha for tubers, and 18–28 t/ha green weight for foliage.
 Tubers remaining in the ground lie dormant over winter and can handle temperatures as low as -30 C. Jerusalem artichoke also has potential for production of ethanol fuel, using inulin-adapted strains of yeast for fermentation.

 The tubers are used for cooking and baking in the same ways as potatoes, but unlike the potato, they can also be eaten raw.
 They have a similar consistency and, in their raw form, have a similar texture but a sweeter, nuttier flavor.
 When raw and sliced thinly, they are fit for a salad.
 Their inulin form of carbohydrates give the tubers a tendency to become soft and mushy if boiled, but they retain their texture better when steamed.
 The inulin cannot be broken down by the human digestive system but bacteria metabolize it in the colon.
 This can cause flatulence and, in some cases, gastric pain.
 John Gerard's Herbal, printed in 1621, quotes the English botanist John Goodyer on Jerusalem artichokes:

 which way soever they be dressed and eaten, they stir and cause a filthy loathsome stinking wind within the body, thereby causing the belly to be pained and tormented, and are a meat more fit for swine than men.

 Jerusalem artichokes have 650 mg potassium per 1 cup (150 g) serving.
 They are also high in iron and contain 10–12% of the USRDA of fiber, niacin, thiamine, phosphorus, and copper.